mikedamay/snippets/conversations.md

 Possibly better than a defensive copy is to think about how you would redesign the HighScores API.

-I think that accepting an `IEnumerable<int>` in the constructor and returning a readonly collection in `Scores` is better than cloning.
+I think that accepting an `IEnumerable<int>` in the constructor and returning one in `Scores()` (or possibly returning a readonly collection in `Scores`) is better than cloning.
 A user of the class is made immediately aware (by way of an exception) of their mistake in attempting to modify the list whereas with a cloned list the change would be quietly swallowed.

 I must change my guidance notes.